CLI Reference

 3. $TUMULT_PLUGIN_PATH — custom paths (colon-separated)

 At runtime you can override the search paths without modifying the binary.
+Native plugins (tumult-ssh, tumult-net, tumult-kubernetes) are registered in the binary itself and are always listed.

 Examples